How to Clean a Bedroom: Quick and Easy Guide

 Just get up and do it.

-The general rule is to clean your bedroom little by little every day.
-Separate tasks to do daily, weekly, monthly, and quarterly.
+The general rule is to clean a bedroom little by little every day.
+Separate chores to do daily, weekly, monthly, and quarterly.

 For instance, your daily routine can include: